One of the fundamentals of singing concerns slow movement.

+It is also strengthening to the muscles.
 When we do an exercise slowly, it is like going to gym and lifting a weight slowly.
 It is quite difficult.
 As we lift the weight slowly once, we might be okay.
 However, after the fifth and sixth and seventh time, lifting that weight slowly will be very taxing.
 Our arms might start to shake and feel like we just cannot do it anymore.
 Contrast that with lifting the same amount of weight, just quicker.
-To be honest, it feels easier to do it quicker.
+At that point, it feels easier to do it quicker.

 Singing through the vocal exercises slowly is important for building muscle which will increase stamina and endurance; allowing us to sing longer and with ease.

 Next, you need to figure out what exercises to do.
 For that you will benefit from a voice teacher, but here are some ways to get started.